eric-brechemier/gilbreth-sequences/source/brick-pattern-units-upper-part.md

 was made entirely of stretchers:

-* when the previous middle course contained a header, the new middle course is obtained by replaced that header by a stretcher (half width longer)
+* when the previous middle course contained a header, the new middle course is obtained by replacing that header with a stretcher (half width longer)

 * when the previous middle course contained only stretchers, a header is added to obtain the new middle course.
 When the number of stretchers